tidyverse/tidyverse.org/content/blog/ggplot-3-5-0-guides/index.md

 In this release, the way spacing in legends work has been reworked.

 -   The `legend.spacing{.x/.y}` theme setting is now used to space different guides apart.
-Previously, it was also used space legend keys apart; that is no longer the case.
+Previously, it was also used to space legend keys apart; that is no longer the case.
 -   Spacing legend key-label pairs apart is now controlled by the `legend.key.spacing{.x/.y}` theme setting.
 -   Spacing the labels from the keys is now controlled by the label element's `margin` argument.